-She went to KXNT in 1999, initially hosting a weekend show, and then co-hosting an award winning morning drive show for five years.
+She got her first paying job at KXNT in 1999, initially hosting a weekend show, and then co-hosting an award winning morning drive show for five years.
 Looking for a new challenge, and wanting to return to solo hosting, she opted not to extend her contract with CBS and left KXNT in October 2006.
-In April 2007, The Heidi Harris Show returned to KDWN.
-She left KDWN in March 2012 and accepted an offer she couldn’t refuse from Salem Communications.
-She left LA in March 2013, after a long year of commuting back and forth.
+From April 2007 to 2012, The Heidi Harris Show was heard weekday mornings on KDWN from 5-9 AM.

 Heidi has been repeatedly named by Talker's Magazine as one of the 100 Most Influential Talk Hosts in America, and has won two Electronic Media Awards for "Best Radio Talk Show, Locally Produced".